 It's a bit far from the main attraction Basilique du Sacré-Coeur, but we actually appreciated it as we were able to gradually immerse ourselves into the lure of Montmartre as opposed to getting into the culmination right away.

 Speaking about art.
 It's hard to impress me with what's being sold to mass tourists, but Montmartre was different.
-I couldn't even resist taking a picture of artwork, that's how I liked it.
+I couldn't even resist taking a picture of the artwork, that's how I liked it.

 As you finish your ascent at Basilique du Sacré-Coeur, you will appreciate the view from the top of the hill.